 La Tour Carnet

-From La Tour Carnet we went to Leoville Poyferre, one of the top performers in Bordeaux.
+From La Tour Carnet, we went to Leoville Poyferre, one of the top performers in Bordeaux.

-We were received by Anne Cuvelier and her cousin Didier.
-After visiting very impressive and impeccably clean cellars and modern offices, we went to tasting room to taste 2011, 2010, 2009 and 2008.
-I tasted these four vintages in different order (20011, 2008, 2009 and 2010).
+Anne Cuvelier and her cousin Didier received us.
+After visiting impressive and impeccably clean cellars and modern offices, we went to the tasting room to taste 2011, 2010, 2009, and 2008.
+I tasted these four vintages in different order (20011, 2008, 2009, and 2010).

 In Leoville Poyferre's tasting room.
-Didier Cuvelier speaks about history, vinification and comments vintages we tasted (2011, 2010, 2009 and 2008).
+Didier Cuvelier speaks about history, vinification, and comments on vintages we tasted (2011, 2010, 2009, and 2008).
 3rd October 2012

-2008 was almost of same style as 2011, more developed of course, with strong backbone and long finish.
+2008 was almost the same style as 2011, more developed, with a strong backbone and long finish.
 Only 28 hl/ha.
 93p.

-2007 - round, fruity and charming wine with very nice structure, fine balance and gentle tannin at the finish.
+2007 - round, fruity, and charming wine with very nice structure, fine balance, and gentle tannin at the finish.
 Very good for the vintage.
 88p.

 2008 - similar in style to 2006, slightly richer and longer.
 Well-balanced.
 92p.

-2009 - very similar to 2005 with more apparent sweetness of fruit.
+2009 - very similar to 2005 with the more apparent sweetness of the fruit.
 Same great stuff.
 94p.